quicwg/base-drafts/draft-ietf-quic-transport.md

 Each packet number space maintains separate acknowledgement state and separate ECN counts.
 Coalesced packets (see {{packet-coalesce}}) carry several QUIC packets that share the same IP header.
-The ECN count for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet, not for the enclosing IP packet.
+The ECN count for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet.

-For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counts for the Initial and Handshake packet number space will be incremented by one and the counts for the application data packet number space will be increased by two.
+For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counts for the Initial and Handshake packet number spaces will be incremented by one each and the counts for the application data packet number space will be increased by two.

-An ECN count is not incremented when the received IP packet does not results in a QUIC packets being processed.
+An ECN count is not incremented when no QUIC packets from the received IP packet are processed.
 A QUIC packet detected by a receiver as a duplicate also does not increase an ECN count; see {{security-ecn}} for relevant security concerns.